sush8471/CodeAlpha_Data_Visualization/Code Alpha Data Visualization Project/Readme.md

-# 📊 Netflix Data Visualization – CodeAlpha Internship Task 3
+# 📊 Netflix Data Visualization – CodeAlpha Internship Task

-This repository contains my submission for **Task 3: Data Visualization** as part of the **CodeAlpha Data Analytics Virtual Internship**.
+This repository contains my submission for **Data Visualization** as part of the **CodeAlpha Data Analytics Virtual Internship**.

 ---